Phone numbers

 • Our physical health.
 For example, high stress levels can increase our chances of getting a stress-related illness

 We are currently able to offer fast access to private inpatient treatment at Priory.
-Please call us today and speak to our expert advisors.
+Please call us today and speak to our expert advisers.

-Our treatment programmes are delivered by a world-class team of therapists, psychiatrists and psychologists at our network of UK hospital sites and wellbeing centres.
+Our treatment programmes are delivered by a world class team of therapists, psychiatrists and psychologists at our network of UK hospital sites and wellbeing centres.
 Tailored to your needs, each programme can be scaled up or down depending on the level of support needed for your recovery.

-Treatment programmes with Priory include:
+Treatment programmes at Priory include:

 Inpatient (residential)

 For the most intensive treatment, you can stay at one of our mental health hospitals on a residential basis.
-Here, you can receive round-the-clock care, expert therapy, wellbeing activities and other effective treatments that puts the focus on your recovery.
+Here, you can receive round-the-clock care, expert therapy, wellbeing activities and other effective treatment that puts the focus on your recovery.

 In inpatient treatment, you’re able to recover away from the stresses of normal life and in an environment that’s specifically designed for recovery from mental health disorders.

-Day care and outpatient
+Day care and outpatient treatment

-This is when you attend a hospital site or wellbeing centre for a set number of days, half-days or hourly sessions to receive mental health treatment and therapy.
+This is when you attend a hospital site or wellbeing centre for a set number of days, half-days or hourly sessions, to receive mental health treatment and therapy.
 This type of treatment is flexible and allows you to work on your recovery around some of your other responsibilities at home and work.

 Therapy